jakethedev/jakethedev/README.md

 - Voting: parsing and counting a ballot of votes from a single discord message was a tricky problem to solve, especially from a UX perspective
 - Auto-deployment: using systemd and cron to automate the deploy in a highly secure fashion
 - Project management: organizing and prioritizing tasks has become a critical skill as I've progressed my vision for what this bot can be
-- User experience: CLI UX for users that have never used a CLI is a continuous challenge
+- User experience: CLI UX for users that have never used a CLI is a continuous challenge, which will be solved by overhauling the bot to work as a website
 - Semi-custom test suite: I'm using Jest as the core framework, but DiscordJS doesn't seem to have any mock objects, so I'm building out generators for common types such as users and messages
 - Future goals: A fully featured site with an excellent voting UX design and no barrier to entry for competitors and event holders